 It is also easy to dig up worms in the summer, so those are valuable assets.
 You can buy them at a bait shop when they are in season, or you can find them yourself.
 Both are cheap and effective ways to fish for carp in the summer.

 Depending on your location, shad might work well.
-Whether it be alive or dead, some catfish love to chomp down on shad.
+Whether it be alive or dead, some carp love to chomp down on shad.
 The key is only using this where shad is a natural food source.
 These can be bought at bait shops, bought frozen, or captured yourself with a trap or net.

 Best bait for carp in winter